 An American in Paris, coming out a year before the other two and also featuring a Jukebox score based on an already well-established composer (in this case, the legendary George Gershwin), featured a less adroit screenplay than its successors, but it pioneered their use of choreography, which was even more sophisticated than the Astaire-Rogers films of the Thirties.
 Notably, each of the three films climax with elaborate fantasy ballets that serve as a screen equivalent to what stage choreographers like Agnes DeMille and Jerome Robbins were developing in the stage musical at the time.

 Several stage musicals were also filmed for television in their original stage format during this period, but two famous musicals in particular were specifically written for television.
-The first of these, the Peter Pan musical written as a vehicle for Mary Martin, did technically play a Broadway engagement first, but for a deliberately limited run that was immediately followed up by the first of its two television productions.
-This was actually the third musical version of the story, after a forgotten attempt by Leonard Bernstein that failed to capture the magic of the material and the popular but disappointing Disney film, which featured some amusing animated slapstick but completely botched the tone and atmosphere of the piece.
+The first of these, the Peter Pan musical written as a vehicle for Mary Martin, did technically play Broadway first, but for a deliberately limited engagement that was immediately followed up by the first of its two television productions.
+This was actually the third musical version of the story, after a forgotten attempt by Leonard Bernstein that failed to capture the magic of the material and the popular but disappointing Disney film, which featured some mildly amusing animated slapstick but completely botched the tone and atmosphere of the piece.
 The two television films of this musical captures the magic of Mary Martin’s performing style for posterity…apparently she was like this in all her stage shows, but her cast albums and rare movie appearances never managed to capture the full impact of her performances the way this intimate filming of a stage production did.
 Cyril Richard was a gloriously campy Captain Hook, hamming his way deliciously through no less than four villain songs, and the score (by two sets of songwriters) is unforgettable, with such irresistible classics as the gentle lullaby “Tender Shepherd”, the exquisite ballads “Never-Never Land” and “Distant Melody”, the adorable children’s songs “Wendy” and “I Won’t Grow Up”, and the thrilling “I’m Flying”.